-The Office of Student Activities and Orientation strives to create a vibrant, purposeful, and supportive college community where students make a difference, develop healthy and meaningful relationships with others, advocate for their interests, learn about themselves, and develop leadership and life skills.
-Student Activities and Orientation works with student organizations, advises Traditions, and plans the Customs new student orientation program.
-The Customs People and Activities and Orientation Assistants are part of the Office of Student Activities and Orientation.
+The Office of Student Engagement & New Student Programs strives to create a vibrant, purposeful, and supportive college community where students make a difference, develop healthy and meaningful relationships with others, advocate for their interests, learn about themselves, and develop leadership and life skills.
+Student Engagement & New Student Programsworks with student organizations, advises Traditions, and plans the Customs new student orientation program.
+The Customs Person and Activities & Orientation Assistants are part of the Office of Student Engagement & New Student Programs.

-STUDY ABROAD
+STUDY ABROAD/AWAY

-Guild Hall lower level, x5375 brynmawr.edu/studyabroad/
+Guild Hall lower level, x5375